alces-software/knowledgebase/docs/source/deployment/deployment-considerations.rst

   - **Disk Cloning** - A somewhat inelegant solution, disk cloning involves building the operating system once and creating a compressed copy on a hard-drive that can be restored to blank hard-drives.
   - **Kickstart** - A kickstart file is a template for automating OS installations, the configuration file can be served over the network such that clients can PXE boot the installation.
 This can allow for easy, distributed deployment over a local network.
+  - **Image Deployment** - Cloud service providers usually deploy systems from template images that set hostnames and other unique system information at boot time.
+Customised templates can also be created for streamlining the deployment and customisation procedure.

 It is worth considering manual, cloning and kickstart solutions for your OS deployment, any one of them could be the ideal solution depending on the number of machines that are being deployed.